Roger Schmidt (footballer): Beijing Guoan

-PSV Eindhoven
+PSV

-Schmidt became the new coach of PSV Eindhoven on 11 March 2020, on a contract until 2022.
-His team came second, 16 points behind Ajax in his first season, and faced the same team in the 2021 Johan Cruyff Shield which they won 4–0 on 7 August.
-Also against the Amsterdam-based club, PSV won the 2022 KNVB Cup Final 2–1 on 17 April.
+Schmidt became the new head coach of PSV on 11 March 2020, on a contract until 2022.
+His team came second, 16 points behind Ajax in his first season, but beat Ajax in the 2021 Johan Cruyff Shield 4–0 on 7 August.
+PSV won the 2022 KNVB Cup Final, beating Ajax again, 2–1 on 17 April.

-Having not agreed an extension to his initial deal at PSV, Schmidt left at its conclusion.
+Schmidt left PSV at the end of his contract.

 Benfica

 On 18 May 2022, Schmidt signed a two-year deal with Primeira Liga club Benfica.
 He became the second German to be appointed as manager of the club, after Jupp Heynckes.
 Benfica began the 2022–23 season by winning their first 13 matches across Liga and Champions League (qualifying and group stages), marking the club's best start to a season in 39 years.
 On 21 October, Schmidt won his first O Clássico, ending Benfica's nine-match winless run against rivals Porto.
 Benfica's form made the team unbeatable for 29 matches, before a 3–0 away defeat to Braga on 30 December.
 In Europe, Benfica's Champions League campaign amassed several records: they surpassed the Portuguese record for consecutive matches without losing in the competition, they became the first Portuguese team to reach the quarter-finals twice in a row, and they achieved their biggest home and away wins (excluding qualifying stages), 5–1 against Club Brugge and 1–6 against Maccabi Haifa, respectively.

+On 31 August 2024, Schmidt was sacked by Benfica following a 1–1 draw away to Moreirense, ending his 2-year stay as manager of the Portuguese club.